raspibolt/raspibolt/static-channel-backup.md

   ```

 * Start your SSH program (eg. PuTTY) a second time and log in as “admin”.
 Commands for the second session start with the prompt $2.
-* Simulate a `channel.backup` file change and then exit the session.
+* Simulate a `channel.backup` file change with the `touch` command (that simply updates the timestamp of the file but not its content) and then exit the session.

   ```sh
   $2 sudo touch /data/lnd-backup/channel.backup